chrisberry321/codereview1.29/README.md

 [Click here](https://chrisberry321.github.io/codereview1.29/)
 https://github.com/chrisberry321/codereview1.29.git

-All links to _chai_, _mocha_, _Bootstrap_ and _jQuery_ are in the current folders, but if you are having troubles loading them clone the repository and download the uncompressed files and try linking to them.
+All links to _chai_, _mocha_, _Bootstrap_ and _JavaScript_ are in the current folders, but if you are having troubles loading them clone the repository and download the uncompressed files and try linking to them.

 ## Known Bugs
 No known bugs at this time.